Risk culture and vision

 Such categorisation was reviewed at regular intervals throughout the year, considering the evolving situation.
 Proactive precautionary measures were taken in lending decisions and disbursement of funds.

-Risk quantification under ICAAP was strengthened by introducing a scorecard based evaluation process for certain qualitative risk categories.
-This enables better assessment of pillar II risks leading for better reflection of the economic capital requirement of the Bank.
+Risk quantification under ICAAP was strengthened by introducing a scorecard-based evaluation process for certain qualitative risk categories.
+This enables better assessment of Pillar II risks leading to better reflection of the economic capital requirement of the Bank.

 Necessary amendments to the facility upgrading under SLFRS 9 policy were introduced to enhance the upgrading process given the increased operating environment related risks.

 Treasury Middle Office (TMO) which is functionally segregated from the Treasury Department, directly reports to the CRO and monitors the Treasury-related market risk limits.
-The process of voice recording testing of Treasury transactions was further improved during the year.
+The process of call recording of Treasury transactions was further improved during the year.

-The credit workflow ensures that every credit proposal except for centrally processed retail loans and leases that do not require rating validation, is evaluated by an independent authority not connected to business lines, being the Credit Risk Management Unit of IRMD, The credit workflow of the Bank was further improved during the year, taking business requirements and changes in market conditions into consideration.
+The credit workflow ensures that every credit proposal except for centrally processed retail loans, small value loans and leases that do not require rating validation, is evaluated by an independent authority not connected to business lines, being the Credit Risk Management Unit of IRMD.
+The credit workflow of the Bank was further improved during the year, taking business requirements and changes in market conditions into consideration.

-Server network, business application security reviews, technology risk assessments, network and other device security reviews are being conducted internally on regular basis to ensure required attention is given for rectifying known vulnerabilities and security weaknesses in timely manner.
-Also, the Unit involves in new system implementations from request for proposal (RFP) stage to Go-live confirmation and make sure new systems are compliant with industry security best practices.
-Further, the unit works with reputed external parties to ensure that critical and customer facing systems are appropriately secured.
+Server network, business application security reviews, technology risk assessments, network and other device security reviews are being conducted internally on regular basis to ensure required attention is given for rectifying known vulnerabilities and security weaknesses in a timely manner.
+Furthermore, the Unit is involved in new system implementations from request for proposal (RFP) stage to Go-live confirmation and make sure new systems are compliant with industry security best practices.
+Further, the Unit works with reputed external parties to ensure that critical and customer facing systems are appropriately secured.

-Note: “Other” category includes “Education”, “Information Technology and Communication Services”, “Professional, Scientific and Technical Activities”, “Arts, Entertainment and Recreation” and “Lending to Ministry of Finance”.
+Note: “Other” category includes “Education”, “Information Technology and Communication Services”, “Professional, Scientific and Technical Activities” and “Arts, Entertainment and Recreation”

 The Bank’s credit policies approved by the Board of Directors define the credit objectives, outlining the credit strategy to be adopted at the Bank.
 The policies are based on CBSL Directions on integrated risk management, Basel recommendations, business practices, and risk appetite of the Bank.